vic-ma/howtodismantle.github.io/_posts/2024-08-22-I-O-Lets-Go-Unleashing-the-ICP-DAS-U-7500-series-for-cool-I-O-action-with-OPC-UA.md

 ## Set the output

 Setting an output channel works similarly to resetting a counter: We write to a node.
 For output 0, we use the node `ns=2;s=U-7560M.RL0`.
-We set it to 1 to turn the channel on, and to 0 to turn it off.
+We set it to 1 to turn the channel on, and we set it to 0 to turn it off.

 ![image](/assets/2024-08-22/070.png)

 ## Conclusion

 Using OPC UA over MQTT is straightforward because there is no JSON parsing necessary, as shown in this article.
-The entire data processing is done in a type-safe way without any special knowledge about the source.
+The data processing is done in a type-safe way without any special knowledge about the source.
 We just use OPC UA metadata to set up the connectivity.